 David Nicholas is one of the original CIBER founders.
-His interests include use and seeking behaviour in virtual spaces, the digital consumer, the virtual scholar, mobile information (information on-the-go), e-books, e-journal usage; the evaluation of digital platforms and user needs analysis.
+His interests include use and seeking behaviour in virtual spaces, the digital consumer, the virtual scholar, mobile information (information on-the-go), e-books, e-journal usage; the evaluation of digital platforms and scholarly communication and reputation.

 Professor Nicholas was Director of the Department of Information Studies at University College London (2004–2011) and prior to that Head of the Department of Information Science at City University 1997–2003.
 David hasbeen principal investigator on 60 research projects worth more than £6M and published around 500 peer evaluated papers, report and books

 David Clark has over forty years experience of publishing and related industries as a data processor, information manager and analyst.
 His PhD, from the University of Warwick, concerns the history and establishment of computing as a distinct academic discipline.

 Anthony Watkinson has been a researcher in ecclesiastical history and a scholarly librarian but spent most of his career in scholarly publishing working for both not-for-profit and commercial publishers.
 He was visiting professor in the department of information sciences at City University for six years and during this time was one of the founders of CIBER.